abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

 ##### One-Stock and Two-Stock systems

 The author does not explicitly use the terms _one-stock system_ and _two-stock system_ to categorize systems.
 However, the book does discuss systems with varying numbers of stocks and their interactions.
-We can derive examples of one-stock and two-stock systems based on the concepts presented in the book.
+The one-stock and two-stock systems is a derived example based on the concepts presented in the book.

 One-stock and two-stock systems are not about the intrinsic nature of a system; instead, they relate to the focus of analysis.
 When working with models, it is often beneficial to reduce complexity, similar to measuring two variables at a time in regression analysis.
 As more stocks are added to a system under simultaneous analysis, the model becomes increasingly complex.

 - **One-stock system**.
 In a one-stock system, there is a single stock influenced by one or more inflows and outflows.
 The bathtub analogy mentioned earlier is an example of a one-stock system, where the stock is the water in the bathtub, the inflow is water coming from the faucet, and the outflow is water draining away.
 This simple model helps convey the basic concept of stocks and flows and how they affect the stock's accumulation or depletion over time.

-    - Example: In the book, the example of a bathtub is used to illustrate the concept of stocks and flows.
-The stock in this example is the water in the bathtub.
+    - Example: Using the bathtub model, the stock in this example is the water in the bathtub.
 The inflow is the water coming from the faucet, and the outflow is the water draining out.
 The system's behavior depends on the balance between the inflow and outflow rates, which determine the water level in the bathtub.

 - **Two-stock system**.
 A two-stock system involves two interconnected stocks, each influenced by their respective inflows and outflows.
 In this model, the outflow from one stock may serve as the inflow for the other stock.
 For example, imagine two interconnected bathtubs, where water flows from the faucet into the first bathtub (Stock A) and then drains into the second bathtub (Stock B) before finally draining out of the system.
 This model demonstrates how multiple stocks can interact and how the dynamics of one stock can influence the behavior of another stock within a system.